pquentin/blog/content/2017-04-02_async-library-color.md

 We could lament at the specific Python situation, but it actually enabled a lot of innovation.
 Each new library appears to be better than the previous one.
 But still, how do we cope?
-One way would be keep the async functions in our code to a minimum.
+One way would be to keep the async functions in our code to a minimum.
 In [The Function Colour Myth](https://lukasa.co.uk/2016/07/The_Function_Colour_Myth/#how-to-live-with-coloured-functions),